-- Performance of the trustees' duties. - Adherence to agreed-upon communication protocols. - Adherence to agreed-upon standards of practice. - Adherence to the trustees' code of ethics.
+- Performance of the trustees' duties. - Adherence to agreed-upon communication protocols. - Adherence to agreed-upon standards of practice.

 Superintendent performance evaluation should be a strategic process.

 Performance evaluation should provide data to verify the superintendent's positive effect on the continuous improvement of the district and schools.
 Superintendent performance evaluation will establish a capacity building process to ensure that the district performance data demonstrate a positive effect on student learning, well-being, and success.
 The process focuses on professional growth, continuous improvement, and quality assurance.
 Superintendent performance evaluation should be viewed as a growth mechanism rather than a defense mechanism, and should be timed to be a meaningful part of the district planning process.